natmwong/SmartCalculator/README.md

 # Smart Calculator

 Smart Calculator is a Flutter-based application designed to perform advanced calculations with ease.
-This project serves as a learning tool and a practical implementation of Flutterfor building cross-platform mobile applications and DeepSeek AI API to perform calculations.
+This project serves as a learning tool and a practical implementation of Flutter for building cross-platform mobile applications and OpenRouter API to perform calculations with DeepSeek.

 ## Features